Faith Life on Campus

 My parents impressed upon me at a young age the importance of attending church and being active in the congregation, and during confirmation I realized what faith and a life walking with Jesus meant to me, thus a college centered around values like my own was the ideal environment for learning and maturing into adulthood.

-There are four departments that work together to develop and sustain the Lutheran theology, tradition, and focus on faith at Gustavus: the Chaplain’s Office, the Center for Vocational Reflection, the Office of Church Relations, and the Religion Department.
+There are many departments that work together to develop and sustain the Lutheran theology, tradition, and focus on faith at Gustavus: the Chaplain’s Office, the Office of Church Relations, and the Religion Department.
 Each of the individuals that staff and lead these departments is filled with a sense of calling to be at Gustavus for teaching, counseling, and assisting of the students.
 Gustavus is amazing in that the emphasis is focused on the nurturing, developing, and challenging of its students.

 The students are at the heart of our campus and are the leaders in faith life here with the organizations/clubs like Fellowship of Christian Athletes, Gustavus Youth Outreach, Proclaim, and Apprentices of Christ Chapel.
 Activity in many of these organizations and community service in the local residential area are prominent in the lives of many students, including bible studies with friends and attendance and involvement in the local churches.